Cream-Code/Gene-Browsepad/README.md

 <h2>About:</h2>

- Enthusiastic student developers collaborate to make a browser for Web designers.
-Gene Browsepad is designed in Python using PyQt technology Gene lets you edit your web documents i.e., HTML,CSS and JavaScripts files and see their changes besides in the Browser pane.
-If you are interested you can contribute to this project.
+ Hello Everyone,An incredible user-friendly browser is designed by enthusiastic student developers and named as "GENE BROWSEPAD" .
+Gene is created in Python using PyQt technology.
+Gene permits to edit web pages written in HTML,CSS,JS and allows to acquire outputs rapidly.
+It helps to enhance skills as it shows concurrent results with time optimization.
+It's time to use Gene browserpad !!!
+Best of Luck:)

 <h2>How To Use GENE BROWSEPAD: </h2>